 UIM or Female Department Chairs

-*Dean, Vice Deans, Executive Vice Deans; Department Chairs; ORU Directors; Vice Chairs and Division Chiefs.
+*Dean, Vice Deans, Associate Deans, Department Chairs, ORU Directors, Vice Chairs and Division Chiefs.

 We are working towards diversifying our leadership to mirror the diversity of our faculty.